harrymkt/zluinav/content/docs/macros/general.md

 General macros added in general namespace

 ## title(titles)
-Returns the titles, separated by the value set in `config.extra.title_sep`.
+Returns the titles, separated by the value set in `config.extra.title_sep`, with the site title appended after it.
 - `titles`(array) required: array of titles.